keabutler1/Find-Apo-Game/README.md

 Player Controls
 Use the mouse to click on a box to check if Apo is inside of it.

-Screenshots of finished game

 Technologies Used:
 HTML, CSS, jQuery, and Javascript.

 Resources
-Milanote, Invision, MDN, Cole Steel Udemy WebDev Course, Google Search Engine, Google Fonts, Github, W3schools, Wdi_58 notes, Slack, and Visual Studio Code.
+Milanote, Invision, MDN, Cole Steel Udemy WebDev Course, Google Search Engine, Google Fonts, Github, W3schools, Wdi_58 notes, Slack, and Visual Studio Code, Professor Zac, Professor Phillipe.

-A wireframe of the initial idea.
-You could take a screenshot of a wireframe

-A Backlog: Descriptions of any unsolved problems or major hurdles you had to overcome.

-Bonus: the process mapped out!
+A Backlog:
+A major hurdle that I fasted was to make the timer function and the pieces move simultaneosly.
+Also implementing two players and a scoreboard was challenging.

+Bonus: please refer to my wireframes folder their is a pdf file that explains my process.